kaizen-ai/kaizenflow/README.md

 system, by ensuring that the application is portable and behaves the same across different setups.
 Below, the structure of the Docker setup will be explained, detailing the roles of the containers, the Dockerfile configuration, and the communication setup between the containers.

-- **Base Image**: We start from the `python:3.8-slim` image.
-This is a lightweight version of the Python image that provides all necessary Python functionalities without unnecessary extras, keeping the container small.
+- **Base Image**: Starting from the `python:3.8-slim` image.
+This version of the Python image provides all necessary Python functionalities without unnecessary extras, keeping the container small.
 - **Working Directory**: The `WORKDIR` instruction is set to `/app`.
-This instruction specifies that all subsequent actions should be taken from the `/app` directory inside the container, which helps in keeping our application files organized.
+This instruction specifies that all subsequent actions should be taken from the `/app` directory inside the container, which helps in keeping the application files organized.
 - **Add Files**: The `ADD . /app` command copies all files from the host's current directory to `/app` in the container.
-This includes our Python scripts and any other files needed for the application.
+This includes the Python scripts and any other files needed for the application.
 - **Install Dependencies**: `RUN pip install --no-cache-dir -r requirements.txt` installs the Python dependencies defined in `requirements.txt`.
 The `--no-cache-dir` option is used to reduce the build size by not storing the extra cache data.
 - **Default Command**: The `CMD ["python", "pusher.py"]` command sets the container to run `pusher.py` by default when it starts.
 This script initiates the message sending process.